 Taos Pueblo Hours

 Pueblo of Taos’s opening days and hours may change.
 Above all, it is always worth checking on the official website if Taos Pueblo is open before you come.

 Finally, from late Winter to early Spring the Pueblo closes for about ten weeks.

 Address: 120 Veterans Highway, Taos, New Mexico 87571

 Groups (8 or more Adults): $14 per person

 Taos Pueblo Tour

-The best way to learn about the history and traditions of Taos Puelbo is on tour.
+The best way to learn about the history and traditions of Taos Pueblo is on tour.
 Guided Taos Pueblo Tours are available daily starting at 9:00 am., and run every 30 minutes.
-Tour Guides are volunteers and tell you about the highlights of the culture, history, and people.
+Moreover, Tour Guides are volunteers and tell you about the highlights of the culture, history, and people.
 Finally, guides take you to areas of significance in the village, you won’t miss important places.
 And don’t forget about tips.
 Put on comfortable shoes for this tour.
 Furthermore, after the rain, it is very muddy.